Quantifying Grid-Forming Behavior: Bridging Device-level Dynamics and System-Level Strength: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{table} voltage and frequency are basic requirements for power system operation.
-In conventional power systems, synchronous generators (SGs) inherently behave as voltage sources and provide essential voltage and frequency support.
-Unlike SGs, renewable energy sources are typically integrated into the grid via phase-locked-loop (PLL)-based converters with constant power control, which merely track grid variations and are therefore known as grid-following (GFL) \cite{1}.
-As PLL-based converters progressively replace SGs, weak grid characteristics are becoming more pronounced, posing new challenges to power system security \cite{20}.
+\IEEEPARstart{S}{table} voltage and frequency are basic requirements for reliable power system operation.
+In conventional power systems, synchronous generators (SGs) naturally act as voltage sources, providing inherent voltage and frequency support~\cite{kunder:stability_classification}.
+However, the increasing integration of renewable energy sources through power electronic converters is gradually reducing the presence of SGs, thereby diminishing their contribution to system stability.
+Unlike SGs, converters are typically controlled by constant power control and phase-locked-loop (PLL)~\cite{xiongfei:syn_overview}.
+As PLL-based converters have gradually displaced SGs, weak grid characteristics with low short circuit ratio (SCR) and low inertia are more pronounced, posing new challenges to power system security~\cite{20:MilanoPSCC}.

-Grid-forming (GFM) control is regarded as a promising solution to address these challenges.
-The GFM concept was originally inspired by synchronizing control structures, such as virtual synchronous generator (VSG) or droop control \cite{3}, whose core idea is to replicate the synchronizing dynamics of SGs and actively establish stable voltage and frequency.
-Furthermore, a plethora of other GFM architectures have been proposed that do not mimic SGs, such as virtual oscillator control (VOC) \cite{3} or PLL-based GFM control \cite{9}.
-In addition, many self-declared reports have been proposed for GFM functionality in recent years, such as exhibiting voltage source behavior over (sub)transient time scales, damping oscillations, and so on \cite{5}.
-In summary, there is no universally accepted definition and also no quantitation of GFM, and relying solely on the control structure to define GFM is insufficient.
+To address these challenges and improve power system stability, {converters have been designed to emulate the characteristics of synchronous generators (SGs), thereby actively establishing stable voltage and frequency.
+Typical examples include virtual synchronous generator (VSG) control and droop control, and such converters are commonly referred to as grid-forming (GFM) converters~\cite{xiongfei:syn_overview}.
+In addition to these SG-emulating approaches, other GFM controls have been proposed, such as dispatchable virtual oscillator control (dVOC)~\cite{3:XIUQIANGDVOC}.
+Within this development, a common practice has been to distinguish GFM and grid-following (GFL) converters based on their synchronization control structures, where PLL-based converters are typically classified as GFL converters~\cite{Thomas:GFM_GFL_comparison}.}

+{However, this classification, although simple, is not sufficiently comprehensive, as it relies on control structure rather than actual dynamic behavior.
+For example, \cite{9:pll-gfm, PLLGFM} propose adding virtual admittance control to a PLL-based converter (referred to as PLL-VAC), which can achieve dynamic behavior similar to that of a VSG.
+In the original paper, this approach is termed PLL-based GFM control.
+This indicates that converters with different synchronization structures may exhibit similar dynamic behavior after appropriate modifications.}

+Therefore, in order to further refine the concept of GFM converter without enumerating every control strategy, various power organizations have issued reports on GFM behaviors \cite{GFM:NERC,gfm:AEMO,gfm:ACER,gfm:unifi}.
+As summarized in Table.\ref{tab:GFM}, despite variations in the definitions, a widely recognized and crucial behavior of GFM converters is their ability to exhibit \textit{stiff voltage source behavior} across sub-transient to transient timescales.